 I love the idea of doing it for my own children so that they can listen to me read aloud to them at bedtime on their CD players or during quiet time.

-And if you need some ideas for books that would make perfect DIY audiobooks, these are eight that lend themselves well to being read aloud:
+And if you need some ideas for books that would make perfect DIY audiobooks, these are nine that lend themselves well to being read aloud:

 - Corduroy by Don Freeman

 - Snippy and Snappy by Wanda Gag